Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-03/readme.md

-# Exercise 3: PostgreSQL migration to Azure Database for PostgreSQL Flexible Server
+# Exercise 3: Enable replication of Linux VM to App Service Plan